 The paint coating on your fireplace is very thin.
-Its VOC content (Volatile Organic Compound) is very low.
-VOCs can be responsible for smog.
-All the paint used during the manufacturing process meets the latest air quality requirements regarding VOC reduction or elimination.
+Its VOC content (Volatile Organic Compounds) is very low.
+VOCs can be responsible for smog, so all the paint used during the manufacturing process meets the latest air quality requirements regarding VOC reduction or elimination.